 The use of drawing, painting, music, movement, poetry, modeling and drama enhances the learning experience in all subjects.
-A high value is placed on imagination in the middle school and creative thinking at secondary level.
+A high value is placed on imagination and creative in the middle school.
 This encourages a strong sense for the artistic and cultural life and is supported by an aesthetic teaching environment.

 Key subjects are taught in `Main lessons`: blocks of up to four weeks of the same topic, usually for two hours every morning, allowing for depth, integration and focus.
 The rhythms of the day, week, month and year give a context that is enhanced by seasonal celebrations.

 There is a central place for structured movement, the outdoor environment and learning through doing across the entire age-range.
 The school timetable may include traditional games, sports, eurythmy, gymnastics, drama productions and an extensive program of woodworking, fiber arts and other artistic activities.

 Social and emotional skills are fostered in a variety of ways including by the exploration of global and social perspectives at the middle school level.

 The oral and narrative tradition is brought to life though recitation, drama and an extensive use of poetry, stories, myths and legends from all cultures.

 Not too soon, not too late.
 The lesson content and its method of presentation are linked to the children’s emotional, social, physical and intellectual development.
 The education is provided in a way and at a pace that respects the child’s developmental journey.

 The unique qualities of each child can be observed and described, but not always measured.
 The development of every pupil is closely monitored, mainly through ongoing formative assessment and in-depth study.

 Every pupil is expected to give of their best across all disciplines, thus avoiding one-sidedness and early specialization.
 Hard-work, determination and good teaching can always build on innate ability.